-While consumption exceeded additions during the reporting period, the pool starting balance was sufficiently large to yield a positive pool balance at the end of the 12-month period.
+Consumption did not exceed additions during the reporting period and the pool balance remained positive during the 12-month period.
 Based on the compliance protocols described in this report, the SGIP projects in directed biogas fleet #1 were found to be in compliance with renewable fuel use requirements during this reporting period.
-A list of the 41 projects included in directed biogas fleet #1 is shown in Table 11.
+A list of the 41 projects included in directed biogas fleet #1 is shown in Table 8.